 Once you receive name approval from BCCOHP, apply to the BC Corporate Registry for consent to incorporate.

 Mail all completed forms, a “true copy” of the Certificate of Incorporation stamped with a notary seal, and, if paying by cheque or money order, the $200 application fee payable to the BC College of Oral Health Professionals.
 If paying by credit card, refer to “Payment” instructions below.

 Payment can be made by cheque, money order, or online by credit card.
 If paying by credit card, once your application has been reviewed, you will receive an email notification to pay the application fee online.

-Please allow 10-15 days for your application to be processed.
+Please allow six weeks for your application to be processed.

 Yes.
 All dental corporations must be considered “in good standing” under the Business Corporations Act to hold a valid permit, as per BCCOHP Bylaws.

 Once your corporation is amalgamated, its predecessor corporations will no longer exist.
 Therefore, the predecessor corporations are not considered in good standing, and the amalgamated corporation will require a new permit.

 Complete and submit a name change application (outlined in Step 1, above) and pay the $50 application fee.

 Any time a dentist or dental practice uses a name that is not their registered legal name, they are using a trade name.
 The College does not require registrants to seek approval of trade names for dental practices.